Folic Acid In

 Spinach Smoothie – a great way to enjoy folate-rich spinach!

 If your first thought when considering a spinach smoothie is ‘no thanks, it’s just a shade too green for me!’ you might want to give it another chance.
-It’s surprisingly delicious and so for you!
-Spinach is packed with Vitamins (including vitamin C, A, K, B2 and B6) as well as containing iron, magnesium and dietary fiber.
-Best of all, spinach is a rich source of the folate that is so essential for pregnancy .
+It’s surprisingly delicious and so good for you!
+Spinach is packed with Vitamins (including vitamin C, A, K, B2 and B6) as well as containing iron, magnesium and dietary fiber. of all, spinach is a rich source of the folate that is so essential for pregnancy nutrition.
 So even if you’re not expecting, this smoothie is still a great way to get in some extra greens and improve your overall !

 1 apple, cored and chopped